ToshioCP/Gtk4-tutorial/gfm/sec12.md

 You need to distinguish programmer's errors and runtime errors.
 You shouldn't use this function to find runtime errors.
 - 10-11: If an error occurs when reading the file, then return NULL.
+- 13: Calls the function `tfe_text_view_new`.
+The function generates TfeTextView instance and returns the pointer to the instance.
-- 13-18: Generate TfeTextView and set the pointer to it to `tv`.
+- 14: Gets the pointer to GtkTextBuffer corresponds to `tv`.
-The pointer to GtkTextBuffer is set to `tb`
+The pointer is assigned to `tb`
-Set the contents read from the file to GtkTextBuffer `tb`.
+- 15: Assigns the contents read from the file to GtkTextBuffer pointed by `tb`.
-Free the memories pointed by `contents`.
+- 16: Frees the memories pointed by `contents`.
-Duplicate `file` and set it to `tv->file`.
+- 17: Duplicates `file` and sets `tv->file` to point it.
-Return `tv`.
+- 18: Returns `tv`, which is a pointer to the newly created TfeTextView instance..

 ## Save and saveas functions